HSF/hsf.github.io/organization/_posts/2024/2024-04-25-coordination.md

         - e.g., Detector simulation on GPUs, DUNE framework requirements
     - Effort/resources from the HSF
         - Still considering this and how it could work, modelling on, e.g., [NumFOCUS](https://numfocus.org), which gets foundation funding and industry support
-        - Limited to auxilliary support, e.g., for workshops or travel
+        - Limited to auxiliary support, e.g., for workshops or travel
-            - Paying people a salary is extremely complicvated
+            - Paying people a salary is extremely complicated
         - Would we stand a chance of getting foundation type funding?
             - This will require leg-work, but there is some chance that it would be successful if spun in the right way

 ## Working Group Updates

-### General Standing Reminders

-#### Website banners

-We have the ability to put event banners on the HSF website.
-All it requires is a markdown file with the event data.
-See, e.g., files [here](https://github.com/HSF/hsf.github.io/tree/main/announcements/_posts/2023).

-#### Meetings

-Please try and book meetings in Indico at least 2 weeks in advance!

-That way they go into the calendar early and they will be included in the weekly email announcement that goes to HSF Forum.

 ### Data Analysis